yusuketsuda/BeMAp/README.md

 * Libre office 6.4.7.2

 # Installation
 Please download **BeMAp.package**.
-This includes all of codes to run BeMAp.
+This includes all codes to run BeMAp.

 If you need test run, you should download **testrun** directory.